Complete Timeline: When You'll See Collagen Results

 What Is Collagen?

-Even though there are about 28 different types of collagen, the body consists mainly of types I, II, and III.
+While there are 28 types of collagen, most supplements contain Types I, II, and III:

 Type III: Often found with Type I, Type III supports the structure of muscles, organs, and arteries.
 It’s also involved during the early stages of wound healing (2).